Queer History Month / Queer History Month

 Historical portraits show not who someone “really” was, but how someone wanted to be seen, or had to be seen.
 This tension between public faces and private identities is still relevant today, especially for people and communities that are not naturally visible or safely represented.

 Together with Queer Alkmaar and Safe Space Alkmaar, we explore questions such as: who is seen in museums, who is not, and who actually determines how we are portrayed?
-In a safe and open setting, this evening invites to watch, listen and share, with room for different experiences and perspectives
+In a safe and open setting, this evening invites you to watch, listen and share, with room for different experiences and perspectives.

 After a brief introduction by curator Tristan Schiff, participants will engage in small group discussions among the historical portraits.
 At different tables, themes such as public and private, identity and experience, and museums and representation will take center stage.
-Switching tables will create new conversations and encounters
+Switching tables will create new conversations and encounters.

 Practical information

-The program is in English
+The program is in English.

-Time: from 5 p.m. to 6:45 p.m.
+When: March 5, 5 p.m. to 6:45 p.m.

 Seen and Unseen: A Queer Look at Old Portraits